palpratik56/Flight-Price-Prediction-using-ML/readme.md

 - **Duration**
 - **Total Stops**

-You can download the dataset from the [Kaggle Dataset](https://www.kaggle.com/datasets).
+You can download the dataset from the 'data' folder

 ## Model Development